paulschick/meteorite-tracker/notes/nasa_dev/07_Refactoring.md

 ## 06 Refactor

 The first thing that I'll do here is change the directory names.

+Already, this application is looking a lot cleaner.
+I was really able to condense this down.
+I also need to condense the app component stuff.

+- removed apd selector from app component template
+- removed app component css import
+- deleted app component css